-Taylor University’s Reserve Officer Training Corps (ROTC) program allows students to train in a college Army officer commissioning program while acquiring their bachelor’s degree.
-Through partnerships with fellow Indiana ROTC programs, Taylor cadets will attain a Military Science education and, as a part of the Wildcat Company, prepare to serve in the U.S. Army with leadership and excellence.
+Taylor University’s Reserve Officer Training Corps (ROTC) program allows students to train in a college Army officer commissioning program while earning their bachelor’s degree.
+Through partnerships with fellow Indiana ROTC programs, Taylor cadets will attain a Military Science education and, as a part of the Wildcat Company, prepare to serve in the US Army with leadership and excellence.

 Key Benefits of ROTC